Tag Archives: email second round

 • The minimum invoice amount for the service item.

 • The pay rate for resources, the minimum amount you pay resources for this item, and whether you pay your resources for the service item using a flat rate ($) scale or percentage (%).
-If you have service items that resources do not get paid on, leave them set at $0, and RB will not calculate pay for them.
+If you have service items that resources do not get paid on, leave them set at $0, and RB9 will not calculate pay for them.
 (You do not have to include pay rate information in your billing rate tables.
 You can use the Pay Rates function to set up separate pay rate tables which you can select when billing.)

 • If the billing amount and pay amount for this service item will have the Expedite/Rush amount added to it.